Nishiqa/QAAutomationAssesment2/README.md

     git clone https://github.com/Nishiqa/QAAutomationAssesment2.git
     cd QAAutomationAssesment2

-## Use the login feature file
+## Run the login feature file

 Open a Intellij:
--- Edit the configuration
+-- Edit the configuration\
--- Click on + icon to create new configuration and select Junit -- Browse the runner file
+-- Click on + icon to create new configuration and select Junit\
+-- Browse the runner file\
--- Click on apply and OK
+-- Click on apply and OK\
--- Now simple click on run icon in intellij
+-- Now simple click on run icon in intellij\

 Please find the below screenshot for more information about Edit Configuration